AdrianaBerdich/Sweep-to-Unlock-Datasets/README.md

 <meta name="google-site-verification" content="ymIXsXQBvbk4zpfJUTQ2CNKMxL4LLH0xf-yf349ysS0" />

 # SweepToUnlock Datasets
 Details for a Sweep to Unlock dataset used for smartphone fingerprinting based on their loudspeaker characteristics.
+For a similar dataset containing loudspeaker data for device fingerprinting please see: https://github.com/ABerdich/Microphone-Fingerprint

 # Fingerprinting Smartphones based on Loudspeaker Roll-off Characteristics